The curtain first rose on Summerfest in 1979,

 Summerfest was originally created to provide productions as part of the UAB “Town and Gown” Theatre’s academic year.
 Over its 40-year history, the Summerfest grew to become one of the only year-round professional musical theatre organizations in Alabama.

-With its own unique Cabaret Theatre located right in the heart of downtown Birmingham’s Theatre District and summer main stage productions performed at the Dorothy Jemison Day Theater at the Alabama School of Fine Arts, RMTC continues to bring both well-known national performers and incredible local talent to the Birmingham stage.
+With its own unique Cabaret Theatre located right in the heart of downtown Birmingham’s Theatre District and summer main stage productions performed at the Dorothy Jemison Day Theater at the Alabama School of Fine Arts, RMT continues to bring both well-known national performers and incredible local talent to the Birmingham stage.